cerdwin/agent-sandbox/README.md

 ### Not Allowed
 - Modify benchmark.py or leaderboard.py
+- Accessing `SOLUTION_REFERENCE.py` which contains the equivalent to 90/100 pts solution
 - Access test function internals during optimization
 - Use external libraries beyond numpy